Resume for Carpenter

 6. Certifications and Training

-If you have attended specific training courses or obtained certifications directly related to carpentry, list the details within this category.
-This will prove your commitment to professional advancement and ongoing learning in the field.
+If you’ve completed specific training programs or earned certifications directly related to carpentry, list them in this section.
+This shows your dedication towards professional development and ongoing education in the field.

 Example:

-OSHA Certified: Successfully completed Occupational Safety and Health Administration (OSHA) training on construction safety protocols.
+OSHA Certified: Successfully completed Occupational Safety and Health Administration (OSHA) training on safety procedures for construction.

 Section | Content |